muneeb706/django-graphql/README.md

 Now, the project should be up and running.
 By default django server runs in <b>localhost:8000</b> and you should be able to access the GraphiQL interface by typing http://localhost:8000/graphql address in the address bar of the browser.

+### How to disable CORS:

+To connect with this API locally, you might need to disable cors.
+Follow these steps mentioned in https://www.stackhawk.com/blog/django-cors-guide/ for this purpose:

 Have Fun :smile: